-Clear the room.
-To properly design and decorate a boy's bedroom, you need a clean palette.
-Take this opportunity to edit your boy's belongings.
-Lose the broken toys, too-small clothing and duplicated or unused items to give him access to the possessions he wants and needs.
-Clean all surfaces, including corners, trim, door frames, window frames and floors.
+Clear out and clean up his room: Take this opportunity to edit your son's belongings.
+Discard or donate any broken toys, too-small clothing, and duplicate or unused items to help create more space for him to grow.
+Clean all surfaces, including corners, trim, door frames, window frames, and floors.

 Paint or redo floors now: If your design includes new carpet, refinished wood floor, paint, or wallpaper, now is the time to do it.